 Description: Far-flung lighthouse and visitor centre with interesting exhibition and cafe.

-Open (2017): Daily, April to October.
-The website recommends booking the lighthouse tour in advance at peak times.
+Open (2019): Daily, April to October.
+The website recommends booking the lighthouse tour in advance.